redpanda-data/connect/website/docs/components/outputs/aws_kinesis.md

 ### `stream`

 The stream to publish messages to.
+Can be an ARN or just the stream name.

 Type: `string`